medubelko/craft-parts/docs/common/craft-parts/reference/plugins/uv_plugin.rst

 ~~~~~~~~~
 **Default value:** ``${PARTS_PYTHON_INTERPRETER}``

 The version of Python that uv should use.
-See :ref:`Python plugin environment
+See :external+craft-parts:ref:`Python plugin environment
 variables <craft_parts_python_plugin-environment_variables>` for more
 information.